OLYMPUS BH-2 MICROSCOPES

 BH2 Series (1980)

-The BHA had a more powerful bulb in an attached lamp house. plus a built-in output and switch for a second lamp in the reflected light tube.
+The BHA had a more powerful bulb in an attached lamp house. plus a built-in output and switch for a second lamp in the incident light tube.
+It also had an internal swing-up lens to be used with higher power viewing.

-The BHC model had a somewhat less powerful lamp in a snug fitting.
+The BHC model had a somewhat less powerful 15 watt lamp in a holder assembly like the one used for the BHA, plugged directly into the back of the base.

 For dedicated reflected light work, the BHM used a simplified base without transmitted light capabilities, and an external transformer.